mmichlin66/mimcss-site/guide/defining-styles.md

 1. The `border` property.
 CSS defines the `border` property as a sequence of 1 to 3 values: width, style and color.
 In Mimcss you can specify the value as either a number or a Color value or as a tuple of 2 or 3 elements.
 Moreover, Mimcss provides all possible values for the style element, so that you cannot misspell it.

+1. The `transform` property.
+CSS defines several functions that can be used in the `transform` property such as `translate()` or `skew()`.
+Mimcss defines a TypeScript function for every CSS function.
+These functions accept parameters of appropriate types, so that you cannot accidentally specify wrong parameters.

 Here are a few examples of how such styles are used for defining style rules:

 ```tsx